davidefiocco/streamlit-fastapi-model-serving/README.md

     docker-compose logs streamlit

-and visit the `Network URL` address in them.
+and visit the `Network URL` address that can be found in the logs.